legal guidebuying propertyThailandforeign buyer

 Phuket Real Estate Experts

 The MORE Group team has helped 500+ European and American buyers purchase property in Thailand.
-We provide legal support, 0% commission, and on-the-ground expertise since 2018.
+We provide legal support, 0% commission, and on-the-ground expertise with 8 years in the Phuket market.

-Tell us your budget and goals — our expert will contact you within 2 hours.
+Tell us your budget and goals.
+Our expert sends a shortlist within 2 hours.